nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Deleting an order : `deleteo`

-Deletes the specified person from the address book.
+Deletes the specified order from the address book.

 Format: `deleteo ORDER_INDEX`